 Ponseti Method for Clubfoot in Children

 If your baby has been diagnosed with clubfoot—either after a prenatal ultrasound or immediately after birth—our doctors partner with you to begin treatment in the first weeks of your baby’s life.
-The New York Ponseti Clubfoot Center at the Center for Children, part of Hassenfeld Children's Hospital of New York at NYU Langone, is staffed by clubfoot specialists who have been trained in the Ponseti method, a minimally invasive treatment approach in which casts and braces are used to gradually correct the position of your baby’s foot or feet.
+The New York Ponseti Clubfoot Center at the Center for Children, part of Hassenfeld Children’s Hospital at NYU Langone, is staffed by clubfoot specialists who have been trained in the Ponseti method, a minimally invasive treatment approach in which casts and braces are used to gradually correct the position of your baby’s foot or feet.

 The Ponseti method was developed by Dr. Ignacio Ponseti in the 1950s and has since become the preferred method of our doctors.
 When treatment begins within the first three weeks after birth, most infants grow up without any physical symptoms, pain, or walking dysfunction due to clubfoot.
 This treatment has a success rate of greater than 90 percent, and results can be seen after one or two weeks of casting.